-- costs;
+- a costs;

-- land cost;
+- b land cost;

-- construction cost;
+- c construction cost;

-- demolition cost;
+- d demolition cost;

-- professional fees;
+- e professional fees;

-- council fees (including developer contributions);
+- f council fees (including developer contributions);

-- holding costs;
+- g holding costs;

-- public benefit costs.
+- h public benefit costs.

 The Economic Feasibility Study is to include a 'Discounted Cash Flow Analysis and be expressed in terms of the 'Net Present Value'.
 The study should examine the strengths and weaknesses of the proposed development, along with the opportunities and threats presented by the subject site, the resources required to construct and operate the development, and ultimately the development's prospects for success.